zipii/STI-UI/content/en/faq/index.md

 Without net neutrality...

-1.        you would pay more for less Internet and your Internet provider would become a gatekeeper between you and the online services and applications that you like.
+1. You would pay more for less Internet and your Internet provider would become a gatekeeper between you and the online services and applications that you like.

-2.        new cool new websites and inventions would not be as fast and accessible as the big, incumbent US websites.
+2. New cool new websites and inventions would not be as fast and accessible as the big, incumbent US websites.
 They might not even survive long enough to become popular.

-3.        the economy and start-ups would suffer it.
+3. The economy and start-ups would suffer it.
 With net neutrality, everybody can invent a new service without asking for permission and benefit from a global, neutral infrastructure from day one.
 If we lose this freedom, we lose much of the huge economic success of the digital economy and our freedom to choose as consumers and communicate as citizens.

-4.        the Internet would be slower.
+4. The Internet would be slower.
 Studies have shown that if Internet providers were allowed to sell a competitive advantage to a few websites, they would have an incentive to make the rest of the Internet slower for everybody else.
 Even when it looks like you are getting something cheap in reality you have fewer options and a smaller download limit left for using the real Internet.

 [How data caps harm consumers and innovation](https://www.newamerica.org/oti/artificial-scarcity/)